risuiowa/surveyor/lib/generators/surveyor/templates/surveys/EXTENDING_SURVEYOR.md

 == SurveyorController

 The SurveyorController class just includes actions from Surveyor::SurveyorControllerMethods module.
 You may include your own module, and overwrite the methods or add to them using "super".
 A template for this customization is in your app/controllers/surveyor\_controller.rb.
-SurveyorController is "unloadable", so changes in development (and any environment that does not cache classes) will be reflected immediately without restarting the app.

 == Models